snapframework/snap-website/templates/docs/tutorials/heist.md

 Once you have built a `TemplateState`, you are ready to generate pages with Heist.
-The two functions you will use most frequently are `renderTemplate` and `callTemplate`.  `renderTemplate` renders a template by name and returns it as a Maybe ByteString.  `callTemplate` is similar but is designed for templates that require parameters to be bound by the caller.
+The two functions you will use most frequently are `renderTemplate` and `callTemplate`.  `renderTemplate` renders a template by name and returns it as a `Maybe (Builder, MIMEType)`.
+The `Builder` is from the `blaze-builder` package, and can be converted into a `ByteString` using `blaze-builder`'s `toByteString` function.
+The `MIMEType` is also a `ByteString`, and contains the MIME content type of the result (either `text/html` or `text/xml`, with the same character encoding as the template).

+`callTemplate` is similar but is designed for templates that require parameters to be bound by the caller.
 When you're calling the template from another template with the apply tag, this is easily accomplished by using `<bind>` within the body of the `<apply>`.
 But when you are "calling" the template from code, binding splices for each of the template's parameters is cumbersome.  `callTemplate` does this for you.

 [This website](http://github.com/snapframework/snap-website) is a good